Mode and Ridge Estimation in Euclidean and Directional Product Spaces: A Mean Shift Approach: SCMS Algorithm on

-with some additional standardization whenever $\mathcal{S}_1$ and/or $\mathcal{S}_2$ are directional for $t=0,1,...$, where $\eta >0$ is the step size.
-Different from the naive SCMS algorithm \eqref{Naive_SCMS}, there is an extra tuning parameter, step size $\eta$, that influences the performance of our proposed SCMS algorithm, and we discuss in Appendix~\ref{Sec:stepsize} that it is inappropriate to take $\eta$ as a constant, says, $\eta=1$.
-As a guideline, we suggest taking the step size to be adaptive to bandwidth parameters as:
+where $\eta >0$ is the step size, and additional standardization is applied when $\mathcal{S}_1$ and/or $\mathcal{S}_2$ are directional for $t=0,1,\dots$.
+Unlike the naive SCMS algorithm \eqref{Naive_SCMS}, this version introduces an extra tuning parameter, the step size $\eta$, which plays a crucial role in the convergence behavior.
+As discussed in \autoref{Sec:stepsize}, it is inappropriate to use a constant step size, say $\eta=1$, independent of the bandwidth parameters $\bm{h}$.
+Normally, iterating \eqref{scaled_SCMS} with smaller step sizes guarantees convergence but may result in slow rates, whereas larger step sizes can accelerate convergence, but may overshoot the targeted ridge $\hat{\mathcal{R}}_d$.
+As a guideline, we suggest adapting the step size to the bandwidth parameters as:

 so that when $h_1,h_2 \lesssim h$ are small, $\eta$ mimics the asymptotic rate $O(h^2)$ of adaptive step sizes in Euclidean/directional (subspace constrained) mean shift algorithms \citep{MS1995,Ery2016,DirSCMS2021}.
-The upper bound $1$ is introduced to prevent $\eta$ from being too large.
-Unlike the mean shift algorithm in Section~\ref{Sec:MS_prod}, we do not formulate the componentwise SCMS algorithm because the eigenspace projector $\hat{V}_d(\bm{z}) \hat{V}_d(\bm{z})^T$ needs recomputing in each sub-step of its iteration.
-Given the time complexity $O\left((D_1+D_2)^3 \right)$ of the spectral decomposition on $\mathcal{H}\hat{f}_{\bm{h}}(\bm{z})$, the componentwise SCMS algorithm falls short in computational efficiency compared to \eqref{scaled_SCMS}.

-Under \eqref{ROT_stepsize}, we have the following (linear) convergence results for our proposed SCMS algorithm on $\mathcal{S}_1\times \mathcal{S}_2$.
-We also provide simulation studies in Appendix \ref{Sec:stepsize} to demonstrate the effectiveness of \eqref{ROT_stepsize}.
+The upper bound $1$ in \eqref{ROT_stepsize} prevents $\eta$ from being too large, thereby avoiding overshooting the targeted ridge $\hat{\mathcal{R}}_d$.
+Unlike the mean shift algorithm on $\mathcal{S}_1\times\mathcal{S}_2$ in \autoref{Sec:MS_prod}, we do not formulate the componentwise SCMS algorithm, because the eigenspace projector $\hat{V}_d(\bm{z}) \hat{V}_d(\bm{z})^{\top}$ must be recomputed in each sub-step of its iteration.
+Given the time complexity $O\left((D_1+D_2)^3 \right)$ for spectral decomposition on $\mathcal{H}\hat{f}_{\bm{h}}(\bm{z})$, the componentwise SCMS approach is less computationally efficient than the approach in \eqref{scaled_SCMS}.
+Under the step size \eqref{ROT_stepsize}, we establish the following (linear) convergence results for our proposed SCMS algorithm on $\mathcal{S}_1\times \mathcal{S}_2$.
+Additionally, simulation studies in \autoref{Sec:stepsize} of the supplement demonstrates the effectiveness of our step size choice in \eqref{ROT_stepsize}.